Fuel Burns 25 Cents of Every Airline Dollar

 Materials

-Carbon fiber composites reduce aircraft weight while maintaining strength.
-The 787 is approximately 50% composite by weight, contributing significantly to its efficiency advantage.
+Carbon fiber composites save weight while maintaining strength.
+The 787 is roughly 50% composite by weight, and that’s a big part of why it’s so much more fuel-efficient than aluminum-bodied predecessors.

 Systems

-Electric systems replacing pneumatic and hydraulic systems reduce weight and parasitic power extraction from engines.
+Electric systems replacing pneumatic and hydraulic components reduce both weight and parasitic power extraction from engines.
+Less bleed air demand means more energy available for thrust.

 Data and Analytics

-Airlines use sophisticated analytics to optimize fuel efficiency:
+Airlines use increasingly sophisticated analytics to squeeze out efficiency gains:

 Flight Data Analysis